 You can either permanently modify an existing back or swap it with a 3D printed one.
 If you have a spare back or are committed to using film holders, I would advise you to modify a Polaroid back permanently.
 It will give you a back that matches the camera, and will be much more durable than a 3D printed one.
 The back will opened and closed a lot when using film holders.
+If you'd rather print up a back, skip this next section.

 |Step 1: First, the pack retainer/light trap is removed.
 It's screwed in by two small philips screws, making this a reversible step, as long as you don't lose it!|